sandrina-p/workshop-js-testing/README.md

 The workshop consists of a set of challenges.

-Each introduces a new topic, followed with a code exercise for you to apply the concepts learned.
+Each one introduces a new topic, followed with a code exercise for you to apply the concepts learned.

 After each challenge, we'll go through the solution together and clarify questions.